kittrellbj/kittrellbj/README.md

 ### Brian Kittrell

+I am a computer scientist, artificial intelligence researcher and engineer, and software systems architect.

 🔭 I’m currently working on Vai, an AI systems platform for organizations who want local/offline artificial intelligence for data privacy.

 🌱 I’m currently working on my Master of Science in Computer Science from the Georgia Institute of Technology.